 “It felt great to work through the night with no NY complaining neighbors and explore every idea in my head.
 But I’m pretty sure I went partially insane along the way', he jokes.
 'At one point, whenever I fell asleep, a new song would introduce itself in whatever dream I was having.
 So I’d wake up and write it down.
 Several songs on this album were written that way.
 It got to a point where I felt like I wasn’t even composing, I was just writing down what was already there.”

-During the Covid-19 pandemic, Peter wrote and produced a song for New York called ‘Heart Of The City’, which gained much attention reaching over 1 million impressions and over 600k views between Facebook and Instagram in it's first few weeks.
+During the Covid-19 pandemic, Peter wrote and produced a song for New York called ‘Heart Of The City’, which gained much attention reaching over 1 million impressions on Facebook and Instagram in it's first few weeks.
 The song and video caught the attention of many notable New York institutions and was featured in Katie Couric’s ‘Get Inspired’ newsletter, Good Day New York, among other media outlets spreading a sense of togetherness and much needed positivity.

 ‘This song is a dream of better days, a remembrance of things past, and a reminder of who we are and where we are,' Peter explains.

-Throughout 2020, Peter continued to work on his highly anticipated upcoming album ’88 Keys and Me’, which will honor some of the most influential piano men and women of all time, featuring songs by artists ranging from Scott Joplin to Lady Gaga.
-Whether he is blending the stylings of Errol Garner with Lionel Richie, or Oscar Peterson and Billy Joel, this record will feature daring arrangements that become a kind of crazy glue between generations of pianists, reminding us of the hidden harmonies and melodies inside songs we thought we knew.
+Throughout 2020, Peter continued to work on his highly anticipated upcoming album ’Killer On The Keys’, which will honor some of the most influential piano men and women of all time, featuring songs by artists ranging from Scott Joplin to Lady Gaga.
+Whether he is blending the stylings of Errol Garner with John Lennon, or Oscar Peterson and Billy Joel, this record features daring arrangements that become a kind of crazy glue between generations of pianists, along with autobiographical originals.
+'Killer On The Keys' is due for release Fall 2022.

 88 keys, a bench and a mic.